DeshmukhChinmay/Climate-Hero/README.md

 - Terence Qu

 ## Execution Instructions (for Windows)
-1. Clone or download the PROTOTYPE branch of the repository to your local machine
+1. Clone or download the master branch of the repository to your local machine
-2. Make sure the ClimateQuest folder contains ClimateQuest_Data and ClimateQuest.exe
+2. Make sure the ClimateHero folder contains ClimateHero_Data and ClimateHero.exe
-3. Run the ClimateQuest.exe file
+3. Run the ClimateHero.exe file

 ## Opening in Unity
 1. Clone or download the repository